- Media members may apply for single-game match credentials here

-- Each photographer will be permitted to use one monopod -- but no tripods.
+- Photographer will be permitted to use one monopod -- but no tripods.

-- Photographers looking to position a remote-controlled camera behind the goal must receive approval from the Communications team before matchday.
+- Photographers looking to position a remote-controlled camera behind the goal must receive approval from the Communications team prior to game day.

 - The Media Room on the first level of the stadium along the southwest end will double as the Photo Work Room.
 This space is accessible through the Media Entrance and is located just off the top of the competition tunnel.
 Space is limited and can be used on a first come, first serve basis.

 - Media members with field access must use professional equipment during matches.
-Mobile, handheld or “point-and-shoot” style cameras are not permitted and unauthorized use may result in denial of access and/or removal from the field.
+Mobile, handheld or “point-and-shoot” style cameras are not permitted.

-- Cell phones may not be used as an on-field recording device unless approved by OCSC or MLS Communications.
+- Cell phones may not be used as an on-field recording device unless approved by OCSC or MLS/NWSL Communications.

-- During media access windows at training, only Club personnel and broadcast rights-holders may transmit live video footage from designated media access points.
+- During match action, only Club personnel and broadcast rights-holders may transmit live video footage from Exploria Stadium during official match play.